slaveofcode/jkt/README.md

 // it makes John a person object like
 // You can call it by
-console.log(John.name, John.age) // produces "John Doe" in string and 26 in number
+console.log(John.name, John.age, John.birthday) // produces "John Doe" in string, 26 in number and null
 ```

 Once you define the `person` structure, you could use it everywhere, make an instance of it and also consume the parsed values.
 The value that produces is converted safely following the type defined before, if it's `String` it will converted to string, if the type is `Number` it will be converted to following int or float (based on the provided value).
+If the supplied value is undefined or doen's match it's type, in this example is `birthday` would produce as a `null` value.

 ### Serializing